moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 - Staging models are the only place we'll use the [`source` macro](/docs/build/sources), and our staging models should have a 1-to-1 relationship to our source tables.
 That means for each source system table we’ll have a single staging model referencing it, acting as its entry point — _staging_ it — for use downstream.

-- In MOJ many of our source datasets are 'curated tables' materialised by data engineers using create-a-derived-table.
+- In MoJ many of our source datasets are 'curated tables' materialised by data engineers using create-a-derived-table.
 This means instead of using the standard source macro to pull data into our staging models, we should employ the transform_table.ref_on_prod macro.

 ```sql
 -- stg_delius__address.sql